NONLINEAR READING GUIDE: click on ANY (numbered paragraph)

 7. We wait at the bus stop for what feels like a sodding bloody eternity.
 The hardy feminist LGBTQ activist Yasmín goes so far as even to apologize to me.
 She later turns out to be an absolute stalwart, a true friend.
 I say it’s OK.
 But it’s not.
 “Every city has its own ways, please don’t feel bad,” I say, truthfully.
 And imply: when in Rome, do as the Romans do.
 But I’m seriously concerned about how much worse it’s going to get, if this is only the beginning.

 8. Eventually we give up on the non-arriving bus and run off into the still-heavy rain.
 Yasmín hails a weird little taxi with a pick-up and canopied back section into which I have to squeeze, doubled over, past the legs of Cuban twentysomethings who look at me most quizzically and immediately make me realize what a fatuous old geezer I must appear to them.
 Eventually, after clambering, hunched, off the pick-up and almost falling onto the wet street with an overbearing, give-away flurry of leather straps in my wake, we get off, and now simply walk bravely through the very hard rain, resolute.
 Welcome to Cuba, where getting around is often less than simple.
 We arrive, at last, at a high and wide door-front right on the sidewalk, and Yasmín rings a bell.
 Home at last?
 Dripping wet.
 A humble Cuban casa particular.
 Cándida Matos Matos.
 Renta de Habitaciones para Extranjeros.
 San Lazaro No 1001, Centro Habana.
 (Later, I learn that this is a “very wealthy” area, though it looks pretty old and run-down.)
 I understand now, too, that I am an extranjero, and I certainly feel like one.
 I am shown to my modest, and somewhat bare, room, with a hard, uneven bed at an angle in one corner, no table or chair at all, an old Singer sewing machine in another corner(for decoration?), a little bedside stand with three small shelves, and an old-fashioned, dark, stand-alone wardrobe such as I remember from my childhood in the third corner.
 I am shown a bathroom, “just for me”, which has no toilet seat on its toilet (they’re all like this, toilet seats soon seem unnecessary to me), but at least I am indoors, and dry, and there appears to be a shower.
-I unpeel my sopping wet clothes and make a bee-line for it.
+I unpeel my sopping wet clothes from The Fifth Collection and make a bee-line for it.

 9. Did I really expect there to be hot water, or even a strong water-flow?
 I realize now that it’s true, this line that’s been popping up in my head all day, ever since arriving in Cuba: it’s not going to get better in a hurry; this is just the beginning.